 In 2017 alone our schools won 1st place at the New York City Championships in multiple sections, individual champions and 14 top 10 finishes.
 We also had top 2 finishes as a team and individually at Girls Nationals in Chicago and many top 10 finishes at Super Nationals in Nashville.

 Founder / Manager Ivan Dirkx's experience playing top-level scholastic chess in New York City means NYSCC has unique insight into the needs of our students.

 Ivan is the founder and owner of New York Scholastic Chess Club.

 Ivan has the unique experience of having grown up in New York City playing scholastic chess at a top level.
 His instructors included Josh Waitzkin and Bruce Pandolfini, some of the most well known chess players and instructors in the world.
 With that comes the understanding of what is needed to be successful as a student and teacher

 Ivan has been teaching chess for twelve years and the head chess teacher at The Anderson School (P.S.
-334) for five years.
+334) for six years.